 We illustrate the above theory with some specific problems with special structure that have multiple optimal solutions for the original $\NP$-hard problem.
-We see that a duality gap can exist between the optimal value of the original NP-hard problem and the optimal alue of the \DNN relaxation.
+We see that a duality gap can exist between the optimal value of the original $\NP$-hard problem and the optimal value of the \DNN relaxation.

-\begin{example}[Odd wheels] We next present another input data distribution for which the duality gap between the optimal value of the \BCQP formulation and the Lagrangian dual value is non-trivial.
+\begin{example}[Wheel of wheels] We next present another input data distribution for which the duality gap between the optimal value of the \BCQP formulation and the Lagrangian dual value is non-trivial.
 The issue is again the non-uniqueness of the optimal solutions and the $\sADMM$ algorithm fails to break ties among them.

 The data distributions compose of a wheel of wheels, i.e.,~a wheel with an odd number of sets each of which is a wheel.
 Hence we call it an odd wheel.
-Given problem size parameters $(k, n, d)$, define \begin{itemize} \item $\theta_k:=\frac{2\pi}{k}$. \item a set of $k$ centroids encoded by .a matrix $C\in\R^{k\times 2}$ such that
+Given problem size parameters $(k, n, d)$, define \begin{itemize} \item $\theta_k:=\frac{2\pi}{k}$. \item a set of $k$ centroids encoded by a matrix $C\in\R^{k\times 2}$ such that

-\item the radius of each cluster $r_k:=\frac{\sqrt{\cos(\theta_k-1)^2+\sin\theta_k^2}}{4}$. \item the set of input points encoded by a matrix $P:=(C\otimes e) + r_k(e\otimes C)\in\R^{k^2, 2}$. \end{itemize}
+\item the radius of each cluster $r_k:=\frac{\sqrt{\cos(\theta_k-1)^2+\sin\theta_k^2}}{4}$. \item the set of input points encoded by a matrix $P:=(C\otimes e_k) + r_k(e_k\otimes C)\in\R^{k^2\times 2}$. \end{itemize}

 When $k$ is odd, there exists more than one optimal solution.
 A simple example with $k=3=n$ follows in~\Cref{fig:ce1}, page~\pageref{fig:ce1}.
 We use the corresponding nine points in the configuration matrix ordered $1-9$ counter-clockwise in the triangles ordered counter-clockwise.